ljwagerfield/crdt/README.md

 ![CvRDTs produce a monotonic join-semilattice][semilattice]

 Monotonicity ensures that objects resulting from non-concurrent updates can be ordered in the sequence they occurred.
-Assuming a non-decreasing data type, any lower object can be treated as past information or a subset of the current information, and can hence be discarded as the current state already contains all its information.
+Assuming a non-decreasing data type, any lower object can be treated as past information or a subset of the current information, allowing it to be discarded.

 ### Using CvRDTs to detect conflicts in regular data types